 - Computer/keyboard-based industries

-The symptoms that are associated with carpal tunnel syndrome can severely impact an employee’s ability to do their job.
+The symptoms that are associated with carpal tunnel syndrome can severely impact an employee’s ability to do their job, both temporarily and permanently.

 How Is Carpal Tunnel Treated?

 The treatment for carpal tunnel syndrome varies from patient to patient and may include: